 During its 4 weeks or more of maturation, the cheese is washed with a mixture of water and Marc de Bourgogne brandy, resulting in a soft, brick red rind.

 Those who are adventurous enough for this pungent cheese may also try it with a beer or glass of red or white Burgundy wine.
 And don’t forget a crusty baguette!
 This is an unforgettable gourmet experience we recommend if you're on one of our tours of Burgundy!

 Époisses de Bourgogne (Photo: Coyau CC BY-SA 3.0)

-This sheep’s milk cheese is unique to the Pyrenees-Atlantique region in southwestern France, otherwise known as the Basque region.
+This sheep’s milk cheese is unique to the Pyrenees-Atlantique region in southwestern France, which you can visit on one of our Basque Country tours.
 Ossau-Iraty is produced using “old-world” methods, and three specific breeds of sheep.

 It’s aged for 60 to 120 days, depending on the size of the wheel and the desired outcome.
 This process forms a hard, rusty-grey rind that isn’t usually eaten.